adibyte95/Twittter-sentiment-analysis/README.md

 ## Future Work
 1. to use another set of features and classifiers to improve accuracy
 2. to use emoji as an feature for sentiment analysis and check how it affects the accuracy of the classifier
+3. to train the classifer on sentiment140 dataset and used pull_tweets.py script to pull live tweets from twitter and classify them in real time.